"Song From FAR Away || FAR Away From Song"

 - Recommended for ages 6 and above.

 - No latecomers will be admitted.
-Audience members are advised to arrive punctually.
+Members of the audience are advised to arrive punctually.

 - Programme & Ticketing Enquiries: 6508 9771